How long can the contract be for?

 What shall you ask the Landlord?

-1. It is always advisable to ask the landlord for proof of ownership (visura catastale) to make sure the signatory of the lease has the right to execute the contract.
+- Always request the landlord’s proof of ownership (visura catastale) to make sure the signatory of the lease has the right to execute the contract.

-2. To be 100% compliant, any lease agreement must be filed with the Registry Office (Ufficio del Registro) and there is charge of approx. € 120 payable annually (usally shared 50/50).
+- For full compliance, lease agreements must be filed with the Registry Office (Ufficio del Registro) and there is charge of approx. € 120 payable annually (usally shared 50/50).
 If you need to apply for residency at the Comune, this is a mandatory requirement;

 The rent